perevalovds/ofxUniversalMedia/README.md

 It's appropriate for using as video player, but you must to encode your videos to image sequences, without audio.

+It loads the whole sequence to memory, depending on three options:
+* non-decoded file (most memory optimized),
+* decoded to CPU images - ofPixels (CPU memory consuming, but not reuired decoding),
+* decoded to GPU images - ofTexture (GPU memory consuming, but fastest).

+So if you need to frame-level control of the video, use this class (or ofxUniversalMediaImageTurgoJpeg).

 ## ofxUniversalMediaImageTurgoJpeg class